midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ## Libraries

-In order to execute the project we plan to use following libraries:
+In order to execute the project following libraries were used:

-- Numpy
-- pandas
-- matplotlib
-- sklearn
-- seaborn
+-  `Numpy & Pandas`: used for understanding, manipulation and cleaning the dataset.
+-  `Matplotlib & Seaborn`: used to create visualizations that helped to explore relationships and patterns.
+They also, allow for customizations of visualizations.
+-  `Scikit-learn`: helps develop the model and perform evaluation, including preprocessing, training classification models, and assessing performance.
+-  `SHAP`: used to interpret model predictions and provide insigths into which factors contribute the most to heart disease.

 ## Risks and Unknowns